7homasjames/Retrieval-augmented-generation-RAG-/README.md

 ## Into the Code

-A basic chatbot is implemented in the Basics/chatbot
+A basic chatbot is implemented in the `Basics/chatbot` directory.
+This chatbot serves as an example of how to integrate RAG into a conversational AI system.